Nude (song): Composition

-Pitchfork described "Nude" as a "graceful and sorrowful version" of "sneering, knees-up" songs by the Kinks or Blur, or an inverse of Radiohead's 1998 single "No Surprises".
+Pitchfork described "Nude" as a "graceful and sorrowful" version of "sneering, knees-up" songs by the Kinks or Blur, or an inverse of Radiohead's 1998 single "No Surprises".
 The lyrics address "suburban ennui, crushing boredom, unfulfilling go-nowhere lives".
-The chord progression uses a double-tonic complex, suggesting the keys of both E major and its relative minor C#.
+The chord progression uses a double-tonic complex, suggesting the keys of both E major and its relative minor, C♯ minor.
+In live performances, the guitarist Ed O'Brien uses an EBow, an electronic sustaining device, to play in call-and-response with the ondes Martenot, played by Jonny Greenwood.

 Music video

 The music video for "Nude" was directed by Adam Buxton and Garth Jennings.
 It premiered as part of a Radiohead webcast on December 31, 2007, one day before the retail release of In Rainbows.
 The video features Radiohead performing in slow motion with feathers filling the screen.
 Buxton and Jennings filmed the video quickly, then edited it on laptop and uploaded it to YouTube.
 Colin Greenwood said: "It was so cool because we didn't have to go through three weeks of video commissioning and receiving dodgy scripts set on abandoned skyscrapers in downtown LA or something.
 If you go in thinking 'let's try it', it's really liberating."